A physical perspective on lithium therapy: What is lithium therapy?

-The differential effect of lithium therapy on heart rhythm has not been studied, but it is worth mentioning here that long-term lithium therapy can affect the heart function \cite{rosenqvist_sinus_1993,labbate_lithium_2023}, which is why most medical practitioners supplement patients' regular bloodwork with electrocardiograms (ECGs).
+Long-term lithium therapy can affect heart rhythms \cite{rosenqvist_sinus_1993, labbate_lithium_2023}, which is why most medical practitioners supplement patients' regular bloodwork with electrocardiograms (ECGs).
 The most common long-term effect observed is a slowing of heart rhythm (sinus bradycardia) \cite{mehta_lithiuminduced_2017}, which is usually benign.
 This is reversible by discontinuing lithium therapy \cite{manor_case_1983, ataallah_rare_2020}.
-It is possible that this effect is of a similar nature as the period elongation of the diurnal rhythm, but occurring at a different time scale.\\
+It is possible that this effect is of a similar nature to the period elongation of the diurnal rhythm, but occurring at a different time scale.
+It is worthwhile to investigate whether cardiac tissue shows a similar differential response to lithium therapy. \\

 \textit{Lithium reverses neuronal hyperexcitability}\\ Another interesting phenomena discovered through stem cell differentiation is lithium's effect on the excitability of nerves.
 Stem cell differentiated neurons derived from bipolar patients have been shown to be hyperexcitable and fire erratically compared to control, but this abnormality disappears in presence of therapeutic levels of lithium \cite{mertens_differential_2015, stern_neurons_2018, santos_deficient_2021}.
 This is puzzling, since acute lithium makes neurons hyperexcitable \cite{butler-munro_lithium_2010} and lithium overdoses can lead to epilepsy like firing and seizures \cite{izsak_differential_2021, yip_lithium_2007, schou_biology_1957}.
 This suggests that lithium response is the body's attempt to reverse the physiological impact of lithium.
 Whether lithium-responsive hyperexcitability exists in headaches is not known, but migraines have been associated with hyperactivity, specifically in cortical neurons \cite{scheffer_migraine_2013, aurora_transcranial_1998}. \\